Content-visibility and Accessible Semantics

 DIV with content-visibility: auto

-, the heading is suppressed by screen readers including NVDA (as expected):
+, the heading was suppressed by screen readers including NVDA (as expected):

-on sections of content including headings and semantic structure, screen reader users won't be able to benefit from that structure on load.
-This unfortunately degrades accessibility in favor of loading performance.
+on sections of content including headings and semantic structure in Chrome 85-89, screen reader users would't be able to benefit from that structure on load.
+This unfortunately degraded accessibility in favor of loading performance until it was fixed, partially due to this post.

-Based on my testing, I recommend keeping headings and landmark elements outside of regions styled with content-visibility: auto
+Based on my testing, I initially recommended keeping headings and landmark elements outside of regions styled with content-visibility: auto

 .